Santiago2607/Final_Project_Columbia/README.md

 ## Description of Source of Data
 The data described the customer with identifiers that 1/ define the customer and 2/ define payment ability and credit sport.
 ## Questions to be answered
+ Is credit score sufficient to classify a customer?
+ Is payment history sufficient to determine the credit risk? what is the best determinant to classify a customer?

 ## Segment 1
 ### Tools used in Segment 1